icst2021satool/probabilistic-coupling-experiment/README.md

 }]
 }
 ```
 4. `<Class name>`.**edgesub.json**.
 This file describes the DUAs subsumed whenever a method's edge is covered.
-Every each identifier of an edge is associated with a list of the subsumed DUAs.
+Every identifier of an edge is associated with a list of the subsumed DUAs.
 Below we show the contents of Chart 1b `org.jfree.data.xy.YWithXInterval.edgesub.json`.

 ```
 {